 There are four levels of music lessons: 1000-level, 2000-level, 3000-level, and 4000-level.
 The first digit of the course number indicates the level.
 Incoming students register for 1000-level, e.g., MUS 1713.
 Students progress through the repertoire and skills for each level then audition for the music faculty before moving on to the next level.
 You must have faculty permission before registering for levels higher than 1000.
-The audition to pass to the next level takes place during performance finals.
+The audition to pass to the next level takes place during performance finals at the end of the semester.
 The audition includes sight-reading.
 Your teacher will give you more information on the requirements for each level.
 Transfer students may audition for advanced levels upon enrollment at the College.
 Click here for Music Lessons General Syllabus

 Lesson times are arranged with your teacher.
 Please give your teacher a copy of your schedule and your phone number no later than the first day of classes so that lesson times may be set up as soon as possible.

 At the end of each semester, all music majors and minors taking music lessons perform on their main instrument or voice for music faculty.
 Non majors or minors taking lessons are strongly encouraged to perform as well.
 Sign-up sheets will be posted in advance of date and location announced.
 Students are expected to arrive with Performance Final forms filled out summarizing their work that semester.
 Students who have given a recital during the semester may be excused from giving a Performance Final.